 I love the way the display creates a little piece of home in a booth.
 It allows you to imagine the beautiful mugs and bowls on display in your own kitchen.

 My apologies that this next photo is a bit blurry.
-Normally, I wouldn't post a blurry picture, but it has an interesting feature I wanted to show.
+Normally, I wouldn't post such a blurry picture, but it has an interesting feature I wanted to show, and I don't have any other examples of it.

 What I really like about this tall, narrow, free-standing shelf is the artist's website address painted (or maybe it's a custom vinyl sticker) along the side.